Szero/stuff2str/README.rst

 stuff2str
 =========
-Python tool for embedding file contents in JavaScript as strings.
+Python tool for embedding file contents in JavaScript as human-readable strings.
 Usefull for making Greasemonkey scripts when we want to use variables containing inline CSS or HTML in our script.